-Merit Rule 260:25-15-71 requires appointing authorities to place affected employees on paid administrative leave when a state office is temporarily closed or services are temporarily reduced due to hazardous weather conditions.
+Merit Rule 260:25-15-71 authorizes appointing authorities to place affected employees on paid administrative leave when a state office is temporarily closed or services are temporarily reduced due to hazardous weather conditions or, if applicable, assign them to work in another location, including, but not limited to, a telework location.
 Those employees whose attendance is essential to the maintenance of basic minimum services during such period shall report to work and shall accrue administrative leave on a straight-time basis for all hours worked during such reduction.

-In an effort to clarify the application of this rule, the Oklahoma Office of Management and Enterprise Services provides the following additional instruction regarding the application of Merit Rule 260:25-15-71.
+To clarify the application of this rule, the Oklahoma Office of Management and Enterprise Services provides the following additional instruction regarding the application of Merit Rule 260:25-15-71.
 Questions should be directed to OMES HCM Classification and Compensation, 405-521-2177.